jaeyoungchoilab/Topsicle/README.md

 It is recommended to provide more resources and have a strict TRC cutoff value as well (any TRC > 0.7 will be strict).
 Also see section [3.
 Troubleshooting](#3-troubleshooting).

 ### 2.2: Plotting and visualization of raw data (Optional)
 Plot telomere k-mer matches in the sequencing read and a heatmap counting the different phases of the telomere k-mer.
+We recommend to use as input data the reads that have passed the filters from Topsicle and used for estimating the telomere length.

-As a note, this option is not developed to be called directly yet, so we still need to call it using python3 /PATH/overview_plot.py as below:
+As a note, this option is not developed to be called directly yet, so we still need to call it using python3 $TOPSICLE_PATH/overview_plot.py as below:

 ```bash
 python3 overview_plot.py \